 We had dinner – pate, lamb and profiteroles – and then my Brother In Law, Hubby and my Dad did the speeches.
 This was so emotional for me.
 Hearing Hubby liken the wedding planning to conquering a mountain and reading the dictionary definition of a soulmate.
 I obviously haven’t described it very well but for someone that doesn’t get that sentimental very often he did amazingly.
 It was a great speech.
 My Dad’s speech had me in tears, describing how he had seen me grow, saying how incredibly organised I am and finishing off with a story about how Hubby picks wine.

 After dinner we cut the cake and then went outside.
 I threw the bouquet and we all relaxed into the evening.
 Drinking, talking and laughing.
 It was just such a perfect day.
 We finished it off with a live band.
 Our first dance and a dance with my Dad before all the guests took over the dance floor.

-Our wedding was the best day of my life and when we got back to our room that evening I cried because it was over.
+Our wedding was the best day of my life.
+When we got back to our room that evening I cried because it was over.
 I wanted that day to last forever.
 It was so, so special and we were surrounded by everyone who meant something to us.
 It was incredible.

 I don’t like being the centre of attention but on that day, 29th May 2009, I felt beautiful and I felt loved.
 Not just by my new husband but by so many friends and family.
 Our wedding day couldn’t have been better.